-- Some people say it feels like a weight on their chest, or like a crushing sensation. - You might have pain in your neck and jaw, or in your back. - You might have pain down one or both arms. - Some people feel sick or exhausted or sweat more than usual. - Sometimes being breathless is the only symptom.
+- Some people say it feels like a weight on their chest, or like a crushing sensation. - You might have pain in your neck and jaw, or in your back. - You might have pain down one or both arms. - Some people feel sick to their stomach or exhausted or sweat more than usual. - Sometimes being breathless is the only symptom.